UUDigitalHumanitieslab/TrEd-bridge/docs/README.md

 # TrEd-bridge
 Program to act as a bridge between TrEd treebank-editor and Alpino parser.

-## warning!
-Do not use the CHAT/Alpino editor on files already edited in TrEd.
-This is currently unsupported, and the editor will fail to launch.
-Open a file, use the CHAT/Alpino editor if necesarry and THEN continue editing in TrEd.
-This will be fixed soon.

 ## Installing
 - In Tred, select `Setup` -> `Manage Extensions...`
 - In the menu, uncheck any Alpino mode for Tred extensions currently enabled